kai824/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a candidate with name, phone number, email, optional tags, and optional attributes.
+1. User requests to add a candidate with the specified details.
 2. System verifies that the input values are valid.
 3. System adds the candidate.
 4. System displays confirmation message.